myrahmoun/handbook/kempner_computing_handbook/s9_workshops_and_trainings/intro_to_kempner_ai_cluster/intro_to_kempner_ai_cluster.md

 ## Workshop Slides

-Access the "Introduction to the Kempner AI cluster" workshop slides (PDF format) from the following link:
+To view the "Introduction to the Kempner AI cluster" workshop slides (in pdf format), click the following link:

 {download}`Introduction to Kempner AI cluster Workshop </files/Intro_to_Kempner_AI_Cluster_Workshop.pdf>`